-Users in a corporate environment should not be registering their own copies of Windows, providing their own PII in the process.
+Users in an enterprise managed environment should not be registering their own copies of Windows, providing their own PII in the process.

 Navigate to the UI Path articulated in the Remediation section and confirm it is set as prescribed.
 This group policy setting is backed by the following registry location: